mlbench/mlbench-docs/tutorials.rst

                 return

 That's it.
-Now the training will report the loss of each worker back to the Dashboard (and the output results files) and show it in a nice Graph.
+Now the training will report the loss of each worker back to the Dashboard and the output result files.
+On the Dashboard, you will also see a nice graph showing this data.

 For the official tasks, we also need to report validation stats to the tracker and use the offical validation code.
 Rename the current ``partition_dataset()`` method to ``partition_dataset_train`` and add a new partition method to load the validation set: